 But respondents who began before 18 are more confident in their knowledge of wealth and money.

-- Financial guidance begins later than you might expect, at age 28
+- Financial guidance begins quite late, at 27

 - Financial education is guided by family, but it’s not the most effective method

 “It’s important to get comfortable with the idea of inheriting and to understand where the inheritance comes from.
 In my situation, it was handed down through the sale of a family business.
 I’m a steward of that wealth, rather than the owner.”